CrossmodalGroup/LAPS/README.md

 Then, we run the ```train.py``` for model training.
 The models need **about 20,000 GPU-Memory** (one 3090 GPU) when batch size = 64 and **about 40,000 GPU-Memory** (one A40 GPU) when batch size = 108.
 You need to modify the batch size according to the hardware conditions, and we also support the **multiple GPUs** training.

-Considering the GPU-memory limitation, we do not integrate the Gumbel-softmax sampling (score prediction network) in the patch selection.
+Considering the GPU-memory limitation, we don't integrate the Gumbel-softmax sampling in the patch selection.
-The performances are not affected much but the GPU-memory is reducing a lot (see more details in the paper).
+The performances are not affected much but GPU-memory is reduced a lot (see more details in the paper).

 ```
 ## single GPU